19th Century Architectural Photography Collection

 A photo of Merseilles, Musee des Beaux-Arts, found within the 19th Century Photography Collection.

-The 19th Century Architectural Photography Collection is over 1,000 images from Russell Sturgis’ photographic collection which are primarily related to architecture and also document period travel, archaeological, and portraiture conventions.
+The 19th Century Architectural Photography Collection is over 1,000 images from Russell Sturgis’ photographic collection that are primarily related to architecture and document period travel, archaeological, and portraiture conventions.

 David Hanlon inventoried the Sturgis photographic collection in 1994-1996; according to his documentation (now housed in the reference collection at the Kranzberg Art and Architecture Library), there are 15,286 prints at the West Campus Library and 19 travel albums containing 1037 prints at the Kranzberg Library for a total of 16,323 prints.